dortegadelv/HaplotypeDFEStandingVariation/README.md

 Haplotype-based inference of the distribution of fitness effects

-Diego Ortega-Del Vecchyo, Kirk Lohmueller and John Novembre
+Diego Ortega-Del Vecchyo, Kirk E. Lohmueller and John Novembre

 ## Programs included